catvusa/radio-manager/README.md

 ### Documentation

 *User documentation* is available [here](https://github.com/catvusa/radio-manager/blob/main/radio-manager/user-guide.pdf).
-It is also accessible in the WordPress administration after you finish the installation.
+It is also accessible in the WordPress administration after you finish the installation of this plugin.

 *Technical documentation* is available here.
 The code is full of all the necessary comments (PHPDoc and JSDoc used).

-### How to use it on the WordPress?
+### How to use it in the WordPress?

 1. Download this repository.
 2. In your CLI, go to the *radio-manager* folder.